Piplu Khan

-Rezaur Rahman Khan, popularly known as Piplu R Khan or Piplu Khan, is a Bangladeshi filmmaker.
+Rezaur Rahman Khan, popularly known as Piplu R Khan, Piplu Khan, or simply Piplu is a Bangladeshi filmmaker.
 After making several television advertisements, he found major success after directing the historical docudrama Hasina: A Daughter's Tale in 2018.
 The directorial debut film was based on the life of Sheikh Hasina, former and 10th Prime Minister of Bangladesh.
-In his AD making career, he has worked with some of the brands like Grameenphone, Unilever in Bangladesh as well as in the Mumbai, India.
+In his commercials making career, he has worked with some of the brands like Grameenphone, Unilever in Bangladesh as well as in the Mumbai, India.
 He also sung a song in Hasina: A Daughter's Tale.

 Early life and education

 Rezaur Rahman Khan was born in Chittagong, Bangladesh.
 He currently lives in Dhaka.